syntixi/website/docs/guides/function.md

 ### With container image

-Here we use [NGINX](https://hub.docker.com/_/nginx) container image to create an example function and specify container port with `--port` argument.
+Here we use [NGINX](https://hub.docker.com/_/nginx) container image to create an example function and specify a container port with `--port` argument.

 ```sh
 $ syntixi function create --name fn-demo --image nginx --port=tcp=80=http